Lakewood, Washington Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Lakewood students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Lakewood students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Lakewood District Curriculum Used in Our In-Home Tutoring Programs

 The school districts in Lakewood have done an excellent job mapping out curriculum that follows standards, builds on skills, increases learning, and implements the Common Core State Standards.
 Students in the districts must take four years of English Language Arts to be eligible for graduation.
 Ninth grade curriculum follows the Common Core State Standards for reading and the reading is broken into quarters.
 The year starts with informational text and ends with poetry.
 In ninth grade students learn to write expository essays, literary analysis, persuasive essays, and research papers.
 Since the Common Core Standards were followed in writing the curriculum, these are all skills that the students have been developing from kindergarten.

 Educating Our Parents: Understanding the Lakewood District Curriculum